 He enjoys developing and participating in a strong team culture and expanding the hospital’s reputation in the local community.
-Matt earned his Master of Business Administration from La Sierra University, a Master of Arts in Divinity from Andrews University and a Bachelor of Science in Finance from Union College in Lincoln, Nebraska.
+Matt earned his Master of Business Administration from La Sierra University, a Master of Arts in Divinity from Andrews University, and a Bachelor of Science in Finance from Union College in Lincoln, NE.

 He is a member of the American Medical Association, the Colorado Medical Society, and the American College of Emergency Physicians.
 Dr. Bateman holds certifications from the American Board of Emergency Medicine and the Colorado Board of Medicine.

 Ellery Reed comes to Castle Rock Adventist Hospital as Chief Nursing Officer (CNO) from Littleton Adventist, where she has served in various roles since 2013, most recently as the Director of Acute Care Services, where she aligned patient priorities with Centura strategic focus for maximized patient outcomes.

 She brings an extensive knowledge of the Centura Health Mission, Vision, and Values and fulfills it each day through her skills and leadership.
 Ellery is on a mission to connect, learn, empower, and lead with a growth mindset in the creation of the Centura Experience.

 In her role as CNO, Ellery will provide leadership in the hospital’s clinical operations, setting standards for nursing care and practice, ensuring compliance with regulatory standards, and driving improvement to achieve organizational goals.
 Ellery has a Bachelor of Science in Nursing from the University of Wyoming, a master’s from Chamberlain University in Nursing — Executive Leadership, and a master’s degree from Western Governors University in Business Administration — Healthcare.